diku-dk/mlkit-pldi23-parreg/README.md

   This file is what we distribute as the "reproducible" artifact.

+  There is also a Makefile target, `make mlkit-pldi23-parreg.tar.gz`, that does the above (with `sudo`).

 * `Makefile`: The commands executed when running `make`.
 You can extract the commands if you need to run them out of order.